CesarG03/C/PIA/README.md

 3: Code 3 (My code is clean and in order)

-4: Storage 1 (I use stdio for some task in the right way)
+4: Storage 1 (Doesn't store mush information)

 5: Documentation 2 (It can be better)